 On the most basic level, SEO is about:

-- Taking care of the “technical” stuff to push these pages higher in the search engines (which includes link building).
+- Acquiring or earning links to push your pages higher in the search engines

 Learn the basics in this video or read our beginner’s guide to SEO: